tartley/sinister-ducks/README.txt

     With the exception of the components listed below, which are licensed as specified by their respective owners.

-COPYRIGHT

     This program uses and redistributes Python, under the terms of its open source license:
     http://www.python.org/psf/license/

-    This program requires the library pyglet, which is licensed under the new BSD open source license, details of which are here: http://www.opensource.org/licenses/bsd-license.php
+    This program requires and redistributes the library pyglet, which is licensed under the new BSD open source license, details of which are here: http://www.opensource.org/licenses/bsd-license.php

     The music is 'We Are All On Drugs', a cover of a Weezer track, performed by